BGK-DBS/Report/README.md

 ![After Forked](./docs/images/after_forked.png)

-An alternative is to Open the solution in visual studio by selecting the Green Code button and then clicking on the "open with Visual Studio"
+To open the solution in Visual Studio, select the Green Code button and then click on the "open with Visual Studio"
 ![open in visual studio](./docs/images/Open_in_visual_studio.png)

 A box will appear asking can Github open in visual studio- continue by selecting this:

 ![permission to open in visual studio](./docs/images/open_in_visual_studio2.png)

-In visual studio,  select clone at the bottom right hand corner
+In Visual Studio, select "clone" at the bottom right hand corner of the screen

-In solutions explorer on the right run ReportWebApi.sln
+In solutions explorer, select ReportWebApi.sln

 ## Migrations